In science it is necessary to know exactly what we are talking

 Formula and structure

-Substances are defined at the macroscopic level by their formulas or compositions, and at the microscopic level by their structures. | The elements hydrogen and oxygen combine to form a compound whose composition is expressed by the formula H2O. | |
+Substances are defined at the macroscopic level by their formulas or compositions, and at the microscopic level by their structures.

 (This animation does not properly represent the actual vibrational motions of the molecule.)